dokumentacion/planaria/api.md

 And **This** is File Serve API, powered by [Docker Volumes](https://docs.docker.com/storage/volumes/)

-1. [Planaria](https://docs.planaria.network/#/api?id=planaria-api) and [Planarium](https://docs.planaria.network/#/api?id=planarium-api) each has a shared folder at path `public/assets` **inside each container**.
-This is also available outside of the container at `assets` folder. ([Learn more about how Docker volumes work](https://docs.docker.com/storage/volumes/))
+1. [Planaria](https://docs.planaria.network/#/api?id=planaria-api) and [Planarium](https://docs.planaria.network/#/api?id=planarium-api) each has a shared folder at path `public/assets/[Planaria Machine Address]` **inside each container**.
+This is also available outside of the container at `assets/[Planaria Machine Address]` folder. ([Learn more about how Docker volumes work](https://docs.docker.com/storage/volumes/))
-2. This means, if you write to the `public/assets` path from Planaria, it will be instantly available to serve over HTML at `public/assets` through Planarium API endpoint.
+2. This means, if you write to the `public/assets/[Planaria Machine Address]` path from Planaria, it will be instantly available to serve over HTTP at `/assets/[Planaraia Machine Address]/[filename]` through Planarium API endpoint.
-3. The assets are automatically available at the URL `/assets/[filename]` if you store to `public/assets`.
+3. Note that the assets folders are **sandboxed under Planaria Machine address** (`/assets/[Planaria Machine Address]/[filename]`).
+This allows you to run multiple Planaria machines on a same node without worrying about the files spilling over to another machine's territory.

 Here's what the directory structure looks like from the host machine (The `assets` folder will exist as `public/assets` inside Planaria and Planarium containers):